Screenshot of Impaler

 • AV software may think your game .exe is a virus

-• creating good menu interfaces is challenging
+• creating good user interfaces is challenging

 • less confidence the game will work on a wide range of hardware

-Closing Thoughts & Helpful Resources
+Closing Thoughts & Resources

 I compiled a list of resources that were helpful while developing the game.
 You can find it here on GitHub.
 I hope to share more about the internals and architecture of the game in a future post.